Search programs

 What certificate program pays the most?

-With an average salary in the six figures, commercial pilot is the highest-paying occupation that usually only requires a postsecondary certificate for entry-level jobs.
-There are also multiple occupations within the maritime and fire safety industries that offer exceptionally high salaries for this level of education.
+With an average salary in the six figures, a commercial pilot is the highest-paying occupation that usually only requires a postsecondary certificate for entry-level jobs.
+Multiple occupations within the maritime and fire safety industries also offer exceptionally high salaries for this level of education.

 How much does a certificate program cost?